Luis Urías Player Props: Brewers vs. Mets

-After going 0-for-3 in his most recent game, Luis Urias and the Milwaukee Brewers face the New York Mets (who will hand the ball to Kodai Senga) at 7:10 PM ET on Wednesday.
+On Thursday, Luis Urias (.185 batting average in his past 10 games, with a double, three walks and three RBI) and the Milwaukee Brewers play the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless showing in his last game (0-for-1) against the Mets.

 Luis Urías Game Info & Props vs. the Mets